-The following procedure describes how to upgrade to Cisco VIM 4.4.0 in an air-gapped mode using USB.
+The following procedure describes how to upgrade to Cisco VIM from 4.2.x (x = 0, 1, 2, 3 or 4) to 4.4.3 in an air-gapped mode using USB.

 This procedure requires a RHEL/CentOS 8.2 staging server (VM, laptop, or UCS server) with a 128 GB USB 2.0 stick.
 You can download the VIM installation files using the staging server with Internet access (wired access is recommended), and save the files to a USB stick.
 You can use the USB stick to load the installation files onto the management node.
 As the size of the installation files comes to 24 GB approximately, downloading them to the USB stick might take several hours, depending on the speed of your Internet connection.
 Hence, plan accordingly and disable the CentOS sleep mode.